Kyutech-Space-Robotics-Lab/.github/README.md

 </p>
 </p>

-Welcome to the official GitHub organization for the [Your Lab's Name] at the Kyushu Institute of Technology.
-Our research focuses on [briefly state your lab's primary mission, e.g., advancing the state of space robotics through novel manipulation techniques, haptic feedback, and intelligent vision systems].
+Welcome to the official GitHub organization for the Space Robotics Laboratory at the Kyushu Institute of Technology.
+Space Robotics Lab. aims to produce robotics technology that allows to lead new frontiers in future space exploration.
+Space is a harsh and extreme environment that has a greater risk to humans, and thereby robotics technologies are necessary for space development.
+Space robotics and mechatronics can achieve more challenging missions, such as orbital service, lunar and planetary exploration, and space utilization, in addition to enhancement of a human activity.
+Such space robotics technologies will be able to apply to various ground applications in natural, extreme environments (defined as not artificial environments), such as disaster sites, active volcanoes, deep-sea, mountains, cliffs, or caves.

 This organization serves as the central hub for all source code, datasets, and project management related to our research.